 While some people have the luxury of staying home and sipping hot toddies until the ice melts, the rest of us have things to do.
-If you live in the snow belt, step up to the elements and outfit your chariot with the best winter tires available.
+If you live in the snow belt, step up to the elements and outfit your chariot with the best snow tires available.

 Why Are Winter Tires Necessary?